 Suspension of Licenses

-Should the noncustodial parent requires a new work license or to renew an existing license, the process can be interrupted by the DCSS if there are 6 months of child support owing.
+Should the noncustodial parent require a new work license or to renew an existing license, the process can be interrupted by the DCSS if there are 6 months of child support owing.
 Sporting licenses can be revoked as well.

 Contempt of Court